 What is blue ray or Blu-ray?
 Blue ray is the newest generation 4.75 inch optical disc format.
 The first format in this size was the compact disc and it was introduced in 1982.

 Next, a higher capacity disc appeared (4.7 GB compared to 700 MB for the CD) in the marketplace in 1997 and this was the DVD.
 The higher capacity of the DVD allowed good quality video to be stored on a small size optical disc.

-The read-only movie disc is usually known simply as a blu-ray disc or blue ray disc.
+The read-only movie disc is usually known simply as a Blu-ray disc or blue ray disc.
 These are discs that are purchased with movies already on them.
 All that can be done with the discs is to play them.
-The second type of blu ray disc is the recordable disc or BD-R. These discs are purchased blank and information is recorded to the disc until it is full.
+The second type of Blu-ray disc is the recordable disc or BD-R. These discs are purchased blank and information is recorded to the disc until it is full.
 Once the disc is full, it cannot be erased and reused.
-The third type is the BD-RE or erasable blue ray disc.
+The third type is the BD-RE or rewritable Blu-ray disc.
 BD-REs are purchased blank.
 Information is recorded to the disc, but in this case it can be erased and reused.

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.

 A DVD or CD Wallet and DVD CD album are two methods for storing optical discs.
 However, are these acceptable and safe methods for disc storage?

 CD storage cases or CD jewel cases are the recommended way of storing your CDs or DVDs in order to prevent deterioration.